Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-TDM.rst

 On the AI Engine processor, data can be packetized into IO buffers, which are mapped to the local memory.

-IO buffers can be accessed with a 256-bit wide load/store operation, hence offering a throughput of up to 256 Gb/s (based on 1 GHz AIE clock).
+IO buffers can be accessed with a 256-bit wide load/store operation, hence offering a throughput of up to 256 Gb/s (based on 1 GHz AI Engine clock).

 IO buffers are implemented using a `ping-pong` mechanism, where the consumer kernel would read the `ping` portion of the buffer while the producer would fill the `pong` portion of the buffer that would be consumed in the next iteration.